 PEEC is not a replacement for the implicit Positive Education that takes place every day through pastoral care, coaching, teaching and every interaction that a teacher has with a student.
 It is an explicit curriculum that is implemented in a strategic way during timetabled lessons.

-For the record, there are a number of resources included in PEEC which you may be interested in exploring such as:
+For the record, there are several resources included in PEEC that you may be interested in exploring, such as:

 In addition to their sample lesson plans, PEEC has some free Remote Well-being Resources that are designed to be of help during this time.
 Click the links below to learn more.

 Primary School - Years K - 6 Secondary School - Years 7-12